What Are The Best Lights For Microgreens?

 What’s The Difference Between Barrina & Active Grow

-Well, besides the cost, the Active Grow lights are built better and have data that supports their claims to being actual grow lights.
+Well, besides the cost, the Active Grow lights are built better and have data that supports their claims of being actual grow lights.
 It takes two Barrina lights to cover the 2- by 4-foot shelf area, while one Active Grow light does provide the coverage.

 Our Recommended Inexpensive LED Light For Microgreens